949f45ac/xmrig-HIP/README.md

 - `cmake .. -DCUDA_COMPILER=/opt/rocm/bin/hipcc -DHIP_PLATFORM=hcc -DHIP_ROOT_DIR=/opt/rocm/hip -DWITH_HTTPD=OFF`
 - `make -j4`
 - If it says "file format not recognized" in the end (while linking) just `make` once more
+- Now copy `src/config.json` to your directory and configure GPUs like explained below.

 ### How do I choose threads and blocks?
 tl;dr

+Find card numbers (to specify as `"index": ` in the json) by running `/opt/rocm/bin/rocm-smi` Use the following threads/blocks depending on card:

 - Vega 8 GB: Threads = 16, Blocks = 224 (4 * 56) or 192 (3 * 64)
 - Vega 16 GB: Threads = 16, Blocks = 512